revature-bubble-mobile/Mobile/general-documentation.md

 ### **JWT**

-Currently there is no implementation for JWTs which the Web version receive from the original backend.
+Currently, there is no implementation for JWTs which the Web version received from the original backend.
 This was not included because of time constraints.
 However, in the profile data model, 'passkey' does exist that would be the JWT that the original backend should send.

 ## Feature Breakdown